metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/07-gatekeeper.md

 | **Identity Document Verification** ([Demo](https://verify.civic.com)) 	| ID Document Authenticity  - Selfie matches ID Document photo - 18+ age check - Email - Liveness check - Location - Banned countries check: OFAC 	| [Reach out to Civic](https://share.hsforms.com/1Z4QgWNh0RN2-81jJDcrN2Qbzn0a) 	|
 | **Custom Verification**                                             	    | Additional specific countries, on-chain checks or other verifications.                                                                          	| [Reach out to Civic](https://share.hsforms.com/1NvBk0zfyR3aWcMosBxJETQbzn0a) 	|

-While the Captcha Verification is free to use without any restrictions, other Passes require you to reach out to Civic as they involve user PII.
-For the rest of this guide, we will be using the Captcha Verification.
+ The Captcha Verification is free to use without any restrictions, which is what we will be using in this guide.
+Other verification types involve Personal Identifiable Information (PII) are require you to reach out to Civic first.

-For a more in-depth understanding of Civic Passes and Gatekeeper Networks, please refer to the [official CIVIC Documentation](https://docs.civic.com/civic-pass/overview)
+For a more in-depth understanding of Civic Passes and Gatekeeper Networks, please refer to the [official CIVIC Documentation](https://docs.civic.com/civic-pass/overview).

 ![CandyMachinesV3-GuardsGatekeeper.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsGatekeeper.png#radius)